Engoo Blog Pronunciation

 By providing a reason, students will have an easier time remembering the pronunciation and also know why it’s important to pronounce the word correctly.

-How serious a mistake is, also depends on whether the learner shifts the stress forward or backward.
+How serious a mistake is also depends on whether the learner shifts the stress forward or backward.
 An example of the forward (or leftward) shift is pronouncing “enJOY” like “ENjoy.”
 This usually doesn’t cause problems.

 #2 Focus on Length

-Length is the aspect of stress that has the biggest impact on whether a listener will understand you, so we’ll want to help our students learn to lengthen stressed syllables and shorten unstressed syllables.
+Since length has a major impact on whether the speaker will be understood, we’ll want to help our students learn to lengthen stressed syllables and shorten unstressed syllables.

 Many teachers find it useful to use the rubber band technique, in which learners stretch a rubber band during the stressed syllable.

-Encourage your students to make these gestures as well, so they “get a feel” for stress.
+Encourage your students to make these gestures as well so they “get a feel” for stress.
 If you teach kids, you can even have them stand up or raise their hands during stressed syllables.

 📌 Takeaways